Revolutionary Stewards: January 1918: anti-war strike

-November Revolution and Council Movement
+November Revolution and council movement

 November 1918: revolution

 In the early days of November 1918, the Revolutionary Stewards were one of the few political groups demanding an end to the monarchy.
-In addition, unlike the "Majority" SPD of Friedrich Ebert they were also in favour of "socialisation" of industries and government by workers' (and soldiers') councils rather than a parliamentary system.
+In addition, unlike the Majority SPD led by Friedrich Ebert, they were also in favour of "socialisation" of industries and government by workers' and soldiers' councils rather than a parliamentary system.
 On 2 November 1918 there was a meeting of the Executive Committee of the Stewards, also attended by Liebknecht, which voted 21 to 19 against initiating revolutionary action on 4 November as the workers were not yet disposed to act.
 They settled on 11 November.
 In Berlin, the Stewards numbered around 80 to 100.
 The core group numbered only about a dozen.

 On 8 November, driven by events to accelerate their plan, the Stewards called for a general strike in Berlin on the next day.
 The Spartacists, the SPD and the unions supported the call.
 On 9 November, workers' and soldiers' councils were formed, the headquarters of police was occupied and hundreds of thousands of demonstrators converged on the city centre.
-Imperial Chancellor Max of Baden announced that Emperor Wilhelm II had abdicated and handed over his office to Friedrich Ebert.
+Imperial Chancellor Max of Baden announced prematurely that Emperor Wilhelm II had abdicated and handed over his office to Friedrich Ebert.
 In the afternoon Ebert grudgingly asked the USPD to nominate three ministers for the future government.
-Yet that evening a group of several hundred followers of the Stewards occupied the Reichstag and held an impromptu debate.
+That evening a group of several hundred followers of the Stewards occupied the Reichstag and held an impromptu debate.
 They called for the election of soldiers' and workers' councils the next day (one per battalion or 1,000 workers).
-They were to assemble at "Zirkus Busch" and elect a provisional revolutionary government—the Rat der Volksbeauftragten.
+They were to assemble at "Zirkus Busch" and elect a provisional revolutionary government, the Council of the People's Deputies (Rat der Volksbeauftragten).